Southmead Primary School

 3. We have had children who were still learning BICs (everyday, social language), so these children had time to develop BICs language with a specialist.

-4. Where staff have spotted any gaps in learning, our EAL learners join intervention schemes to support them across the curriculum alongside other children.
+4. Where staff have spotted any gaps in learning, our multilingual learners join intervention schemes to support them across the curriculum alongside other children.

 5. Languages are celebrated in our school and many staff members are keen to learn new phrases from our students.
 We also do a "Language of the Month" in school to try out new phrases and greetings.